Beyond Healing

 You engage fully with all parts of yourself, allow emotions to move completely through, sit with what is present, honour what arises, let the process unfold.
 AND you consciously recognise this isn't fixing brokenness - it's creating conditions for wholeness to include all parts.

-The glass holds both oil and water.
-Always has.
-Always will.
-You shift to looking through the water by seeing the oil clearly, honouring its presence, and discovering that wholeness includes it.
+The valley holds all of it.
+Always has, always will.
+Awareness widens to rest in the whole field by seeing the shaded patch clearly, honouring its presence, and discovering that wholeness holds it.
 The practices that create this shift can operate through 3D or 4D mechanics.
 What makes them beyond-healing is the conscious recognition of what they're actually doing - rather than fixing, including.
 Rather than removing, expanding to hold more.

 This is why beyond-healing operation includes rather than excludes difficulty.
 The relationship to engagement changes - from fixing to honouring, from removing to including, from healing as repair to recognition as wholeness that was always present.